 Scrambling, we assembled an exit team.
-My company, Heritage Investors, stepped into the role of CERTIFIED FINANCIAL PLANNER™.
+Our team stepped into the role of a CERTIFIED FINANCIAL PLANNER™.
 We added in an attorney and a Certified Public Accountant.
 When we began reviewing the buyer’s offer and the business owner’s financial statements, the team quickly recognized a snag.
 The problem actually revolved around the type of business entity Sally had formed.
 As her business was currently structured, Sally’s business would pay taxes upon the sale.
 Then, she would pay taxes on the remainder of the proceeds on a personal level.
 It’s called double taxation.
 And it seemed like highway robbery to Sally.

 Obviously, Sally didn’t sell the business at that time.
 Instead, we put together a long-term business plan.
 Her current goal is to sell her business in ten years with fewer tax ramifications.

 So if you’re starting up a business now, or if you’re already in business, choosing the right type of business entity matters a great deal.
 I’ll provide you with a list of the types of business entities you can create.
 To know which entity is best for your company, though, you’ll want to consult your own professional team that includes a good attorney, a seasoned CFP®, and a strong CPA.
 Here are the four basic types of business entities:

 There’s actually a fifth type of business, but it’s not an official business entity, so I didn’t include it in my list.
 If you don’t form your company as a C Corp, an S Corp, a Partnership, or an LLC, then you’re operating a sole proprietorship by default.
 While it’s a business, it’s not a type of business entity.